 The CAR Labour Code does not include provisions for this point.
+However, we are of the view that victims should be entitled to the following: The CAR Labour Code does not include provisions for this point.
 However, we are of the view that alleged perpetrator should be entitled to the following:

-- the right to be informed of any existing harassment policy and procedure (if any) including possible disciplinary sanctions; and - the right to be assist by a lawyer or legal representative.
+- the right to be informed of any existing harassment policy and procedure (if any); - the right to be assist by a lawyer or legal representative; and - the right to bring the case before the relevant court. - existing harassment policy and procedure (if any) including possible disciplinary sanctions; and the right to be assist by a lawyer or - legal representative.